juliushsu07/counter-app/README.md

+This App was a tutorial app built by [Programing With Mosh](https://www.youtube.com/watch?v=Ke90Tje7VS0).
+It uses legacy React Class Components.
+It consists resuable child **< Counter />** and parent **< Counters />** components, and there are four counters in the app that could perform increment and rest number to zero.

 # React Frontend Counter App
-This App was a tutorial app taught by [Programing With Mosh](https://www.youtube.com/watch?v=Ke90Tje7VS0).
-It uses legacy React Class Components.
-It consists resuable child **< Counter />** component and parent **< Counter />** component to build four counters that could increment number and reset number to zero.
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Installation
-1. Download the repository and make sure node is installed on your computer.
-2. Run the `npm install`install the packages.
+- `npm install` at the root directory.

 ### Usage
 - `npm start` at the root directory of the project to start the app in the development mode.